trilitech/tezos-developer-docs/docs/tutorials/build-files-archive-with-dal.md

 From there, the sky’s the limit.
-More features could be implemented, like having the files publishers pay for the storage they are using in Layer 2 (by allowing them to deposit XTZ to the Smart Rollup, and sign the files they publish).
+More features could be implemented, like having the files publishers pay for the storage they are using in Layer 2 (by allowing them to deposit tez to the Smart Rollup, and sign the files they publish).
 We could also build a frontend to visualize the files published in our archive.
 Or, we could deal with the fact that for now, it is not possible for a consumer of the file to know it’s original size (we could fix that by